ny-aina-solofo/interactive-comments-section/README.md

 ## Run project locally

-This project was generated with Angular CLI version ~21.1.1.
+This project was generated with Angular CLI version ~21.1.1 and fastapi 0.128.
 To run this project locally.
 Forked this repo.
-Install node_modules by running `npm install` Run `npm start` for a dev server.
+- For the frontend, install node_modules by running `npm install`.
+Run `npm start` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+- For the backend, create a virtual virtual environments and install packages by running `python -m pip install -r requirements.txt`.
+Run `python server.py` for dev server